jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByToPing(_findByToPing string) ([]*Post, error)
 ```
-FindByToPing searchs against the primary key to_ping and will return []*Post,error This method is a programatically generated finder for Post
+FindByToPing searchs against the database table field to_ping and will return []*Post,error This method is a programatically generated finder for Post

 ```go